 Do not use this clause to specify a default if the value is a keyword.
-Specify keyword defaults in the DEFINE TYPE statement and by using the be enclosed in parentheses, and the items must be separated by commas.
+Specify keyword defaults in the DEFINE TYPE statement and by using the can be specified for the qualifier.
+This list must be enclosed in parentheses, and the items must be separated by commas.
 Note that plus signs cannot be used to separate items in a list of qualifier values.